 What Kind of Engineering Professor Job Opportunities Are There?

-In the United States, there were 47,600 jobs for Engineering Professor in 2016.
+In 2016, there was an estimated number of 47,600 jobs in the United States for Engineering Professor.
 New jobs are being produced at a rate of 14.7% which is above the national average.
 The Bureau of Labor Statistics predicts 7,000 new jobs for Engineering Professor by 2026.
-Due to new job openings and attrition, there will be an average of 4,500 job openings in this field each year.
+There will be an estimated 4,500 positions for Engineering Professor per year.

 The states with the most job growth for Engineering Professor are Utah, Nevada, and Colorado.
 Watch out if you plan on working in Alaska, Illinois, or Montana.
 These states have the worst job growth for this type of profession.